Human Activity Recognition Simulink Model for Smartphone Deployment

 The Video Output subsystem uses a multiport switch block to choose the corresponding user activity image data to display on the device.
 The Convert to RGB block decomposes the selected image into separate RGB vectors and passes the image to the Activity Display block.

-To ensure the accuracy of the app, you need to place your device in the same way as described for collecting the training data.
+To ensure the accuracy of the model, you need to place your device in the same way as described for collecting the training data.
 If you want to place your device in a different location or orientation, then collect the data in your own way and use your data to train the classification model.

 testaccuracy), depending on the device.
-To improve the app, you can consider using additional sensors and updating the calibration matrix.
-Also, you can add another output block for audio feedback to the output subsystem using Audio System Toolbox™.
+To improve the model, you can consider using additional sensors and updating the calibration matrix.
+Also, you can add another output block for audio feedback to the output subsystem using Audio Toolbox™.
 Use a ThingSpeak™ write block to publish classified activities and acceleration data from your device to the Internet of Things.
 For details, see https://thingspeak.com/.

 El Helou, A. Sensor HAR recognition App.
 MathWorks File Exchange https://www.mathworks.com/matlabcentral/fileexchange/54138-sensor-har-recognition-app